We Are Iran: The Persian Blogs

 Stupid White Men (by: Michael Moore)

-manifestations within the state of the nation leading up to the Tragic attack of September 11th.
-His insight and social
+within the state of the nation leading up to the Tragic attack of September 11th.
+His insight and social commentary is

-over a year.
-A #1 Bestseller in Canada, Great Britain, Germany, Australia, Japan, Ireland, & New Zealand, it has been
+year.
+A #1 Bestseller in Canada, Great Britain, Germany, Australia, Japan, Ireland, & New Zealand, it has been translated into

 "A post 9/11 favorite of mine, "Stupid White Men" explores the deep seated problem within the American econ-political